alinnman/celestial-navigation/maths/notes-on-azimuth-calculation.md

 This is written as a response to [this discussion entry](https://github.com/alinnman/celestial-navigation/discussions/43) The question is interesting, and the solution might be useful for the software repository in the future.

+**IMPORTANT: This note is just a sketch.
+Not completely worked-out, and it might even be a non-optimal algorithm for the problem at hand.**

 # A sketch for an algorithm

 ## Numerical approach